ceremcem/chibi-project/README.md

 6. Flash or debug your project:

         make write # for only flashing
-        make start-debugging # to start debugging your application.
+        make debug # to start debugging your application.

 # Example